quic/qbox/README.md

 The greensocs Qbox library depends on the libraries : base-components, libgssync, libqemu-cxx, libgsutils, SystemC, RapidJSON, SystemCCI, Lua and GoogleTest.

 [//]: # (SECTION 10 AUTOADDED)
-## Information about building and using the libqemu-cxx library
-The libqemu-cxx library depends only on the libqemu library

 ## Information about building and using the base-components library
 The base-components library depends on the libraries : Libgsutls, SystemC, RapidJSON, SystemCCI, Lua and GoogleTest.